notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/New-AzSpringService.md

 ZoneRedundant                                    : False
 ```

-Create a new Service or update an exiting Service.
+Create a new Service or Create an exiting Service.

 ## PARAMETERS